 - Consider a Cloud Agnostic Solution: As an enterprise, it is essential for you to think cloud agnostic when you’re considering containers or any such related technology.
 Reason – although you might be running on a specific cloud service today, your business model and hence your application should be flexible enough to use multi-cloud or a completely different cloud solution when required.

 - Consider a “as a service” delivery model – There are quite a few container deployment solutions out there but most of them will require your DevOps teams to do the heavy lifting, taking away precious resources from your business deliverables.
 But what if you had container management delivered with a SaaS approach?
 A cloud service that would help you to not only deploy your applications in containers but also manage and monitor them real time and provide all the learning and best practices around it.
 This should include 24×7 support, well-defined availability, and security from a container savvy team.

 To Sum Up: Just Containers Are Not Enough!

 So, it is clear that as container adoption happens, enterprises will want to scale efforts.
 Just having container technology will not be enough and there will be a need to manage them with a cloud application platform.
 At Nirmata, we are committed to empowering your DevOps team to deliver and manage containerized applications by lowering the learning curve and eliminating cloud provider lock in.
-And, we can manage any type of application, traditional or microservices-style, across retail, fintech, or any other verticals.
+And, thanks to container management, we can manage any type of application, traditional or microservices-style, across retail, fintech, or any other verticals.